Buy vs. Rent – What Am I Ready For?

 Is your career a stable?

 If you’ve got a good job and steady income, you’re well on your way to qualifying for the mortgage that can take you from a renter to owner.
-Bonus points, if you’ve stayed in your job for a long period and your partner doesn’t drive you crazy.
+Bonus points, if you (and your partner) have stayed in your job for a long period.

 Do you want your money to go to a more reasonable investment?